PlebeiusGaragicus/Perplex/README.md

 ## Introduction

 This document provides detailed implementation guidance for Perplexica as a Python Streamlit application.
-It focuses on creating a fully local, self-hosted solution using LangGraph and Ollama, with SearXNG integration for web searches.
+It focuses on creating a fully local, self-hosted solution using Streamlit and Ollama, with SearXNG integration for web searches.
+Both Streamlit and SearXNG are containerized within Docker for easy deployment.

 ## System Requirements